aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

                     "id": "NL.xxx",
                     "name": "NL.xxx",
                 }
                         ])

         result = compare_first_characters(data, "id", "name", 2)

-This is the function used in this example: compare_first_characters(data, "id", "name", 2).
+This is the function used in this example: compare_first_characters(df, "column_a", "column_b", num_char).
 The inputs are the dataset,the column names and the number of characters.

 3. Check First Characters using Prefix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This rule does three checks.
 It checks if the first characters are the same, if the have same prefix and if the values are Nan or none.

-1) A dummy dataset with two columns, id and name is provided
+A dummy dataset with two columns, id and name is provided

  .. code-block:: python